-This chapter describes the Z-Wave Device API and its use in detail All examples will use the JSON REST API notation.
-Please not that the C library notation offers equal functionality but in a different notation.
+This chapter describes the Z-Wave Device API and its use in detail.
+All examples will use the HTTP/JSON API notation.
+Please note that the C library notation offers equal functionality.

 The Z-Wave Device API is the north bound interface of the Z-Wave Core.
 This Z-Wave core implement the whole control logic of the the Z-Wave network.
 The two main functions are